fredldotme/git-confined-snap/README.md

-# git-scm as a Snap
+# Git SCM as a Snap

-Git for Snap-supporting environments like Ubuntu Core and Ubuntu Touch
+Git for Snap-supporting environments like Ubuntu Desktop, Ubuntu Core and Ubuntu Touch

-- Includes everything regular git supports as per upstreams preference
-- Packages all dependencies it needs for proper functionality
-- Fits perfectly in a Snap environment
+## License

+GPL v2